pryme0/nestjs-sms-and-email-module/README.md

 @prymejo/nestjs-sms-and-email-module is a simple package that provides functionalities for sending emails and sms.

+The package works with Nodejs v18 >

 # Key features

  1. Send bulk sms
  2. Send single sms
  3. Send Email with text
- 4. Send email with temmplate ( templates can be generated on mandrill or mailchimp)
+ 4. Send email with template ( templates can be generated on mandrill or mailchimp)

 ## About